4.15.18 Two - Attitude: Repentance and Redirection

 For as in Adam all die, so also in Christ shall all be made alive.

 Now, we have to stop right here and reconcile the truth about the gospel of Jesus and His very clear plan for redeeming us from the curse of sin and death.
-Not only the curse our sin - but the curse of the sin of our fathers.
+We are saved not only from the curse our sin - but the curse of the sin of our fathers.

 There is therefore now no condemnation for those who are in Christ Jesus.
 For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.